 This conclusion is fascinating because out of the 34 informants, 12 reported that they are more likely to make mistakes under stress because they find it difficult to focus.
 When something goes wrong, the focus is mostly on finding a solution rather than other tasks.
 Errors happen in the workplace, but how people handle their mistakes can determine how long the company remains in business and how successful it becomes.
-According to the Institute of Medicine (2000), mistake avoidance techniques have advanced significantly.
+Research by Boyer et al. (2009) and Brady, Malone, and Fleming (2009) show that mistake avoidance techniques have advanced significantly.
 Edmondson (1996) asserts that even highly performing employees are not immune to making mistakes.
-According to Lazarus and Folkman (1984), when faced with potential stressors, people evaluate their capacity to manage or control the situation secondary.
+According to Lazarus and Folkman (2022), when faced with potential stressors, people evaluate their capacity to manage or control the situation secondary.